The origin of the MOND critical acceleration scale: A primitive Newtonian model

-For the purpose of de-mystifying the critical acceleration parameter, $a_0$, of MOND and our approach to it, we describe a toy model which is our nominal starting point and use it to justify, as a working hypothesis, the equivalence $a_0 \equiv a_F$. \\\\ As we have noted, the work of \citet{Baryshev1995} and many others (see appendix \S\ref{Observations} for an overview) has shown how the distribution of galaxies on the medium scale ($\approx$ 100Mpc at least) is quasi-fractal, $D\approx 2$.
-If the idea of a quasi-fractal universe on medium scales is idealized to include all physical scales then we can say that, about any point chosen as the centre, mass is distributed according to
+We use a primitive Newtonian model to motivate the working hypothesis that $a_0 \equiv a_F$. \\\\ As we have noted, the work of \citet{Baryshev1995} and many others (see appendix \S\ref{Observations} for an overview) has shown how the distribution of galaxies on the medium scale ($\approx$ 100Mpc at least) is quasi-fractal, $D\approx 2$.
+If the idea of a quasi-fractal universe on medium scales is idealized to include all physical scales then we can say that, \emph{about any point} chosen as the centre, mass is distributed according to

-where $\Sigma_F$ is the characteristic mass surface density of the distribution. \\\\ Since this idealized matter distribution is isotropic (by definition) about the chosen centre, then the notional Newtonian gravitational acceleration imparted to a particle at radius $R$, and generated by the material contained within $R$, is directed towards the chosen centre and has magnitude given by
+where $\Sigma_F$ is the characteristic mass surface density of the distribution. \\\\ Since this idealized matter distribution is isotropic (by definition) about any arbitrarily chosen centre, then the notional Newtonian gravitational acceleration imparted to a particle at radius $R$, and generated by the material contained within $R$, is directed towards the chosen centre and has magnitude given by

-On this basis, we note that: \begin{itemize} \item The \emph{net} actual gravitational acceleration imparted to a material particle immersed in the global distribution (\ref{Frac1}) is zero; \item If a finite spherical volume, radius $R_0$, is imagined emptied of all material, then the net actual gravitational acceleration of any material particle placed on $R_0$ will be $a_F$ directed radially outwards from the centre of the empty volume; \item A material particle placed on $R < R_0$ will experience an outward acceleration $a_F^* < a_F$ which satisfies $a_F^* = 0$ when $R=0$, and which is a primitive form of an external field effect; \item A material particle placed on $R > R_0$ will experience an outward acceleration $a_F^*< a_F$ which is such that $a_F^* \rightarrow 0$ as $R \rightarrow \infty$; \item The empty spherical volume is unstable since all accelerations on $R_0$ are outward; it follows that stability requires the volume to be occupied by a stablizing mass, a proto-galaxy, say. \end{itemize} On this basis, our working hypothesis is that $a_0 \equiv a_F$.
-Whilst the foregoing toy model has no power to predict or quantify anything (beyond global equilibrium), it has the benefit of providing a de-mystified interpretation of $a_0$ and creating a rational basis upon which this interpretation can be explored.
+On this basis, we note that: \begin{itemize} \item The \emph{net} actual gravitational acceleration imparted to a material particle immersed in the global distribution (\ref{Frac1}) is zero; \item If a finite spherical volume, radius $R_0$, is imagined emptied of all material, then the net actual gravitational acceleration of any material particle placed on $R_0$ will be $a_F$ directed radially outwards from the centre of the empty volume; \item A material particle placed on $R < R_0$ will experience an outward acceleration $a_F^* < a_F$ which satisfies $a_F^* = 0$ when $R=0$, and which is a primitive form of an external field effect; \item A material particle placed on $R > R_0$ will experience an outward acceleration $a_F^*< a_F$ which is such that $a_F^* \rightarrow 0$ as $R \rightarrow \infty$; \item The empty spherical volume is unstable since all accelerations on $R_0$ are outward.
+It follows that stability requires the volume to be occupied by a stablizing mass, a galaxy say, creating a state of zero net radial acceleration on $R_0$. \end{itemize} {\bf Galaxy Equilibrium Condition:} Zero net radial acceleration on $R_0$ requires